elunna/hackem/hackem_changelog.md

 - Level 5: Gets "vulnerable to cold"
 - Flame Mages also "like fire", so fire usually doesn't have an adverse affect on them.
 - Cannot 2-weapon anymore
-- Starts with more fire based inventory:
-  - potions of oil, fire bomb, scrolls of fire
-  -  fireproof quarterstaff and fireproof robe.
+- Starts with more fire based inventory: potions of oil, fire bomb, scrolls of fire, fireproof quarterstaff and fireproof robe.
 - Start with Fire Bolt instead of Flame Sphere (Fire Bolt is a Flame Mage exclusive spell)
 - Can only specialize in Matter, Attack, and Divination spells.

-- Adjusted to cast spells using Wisdom, get spellcasting bonuses are calculated using wisdom.
+- Casts spells using Wisdom; spellcasting bonuses are also calculated using wisdom.
 - Left out the dragon polyself ability.
 - Gets spell-hunger reduction (similar to wizards but it's calculated with (int - 2)
-- Flame mages get the multishot penalty
+- Flame mages have multishot penalty.
 - Their special spell is fire bolt.

 One major drawback to playing Flame Mages is that they can never attain 100% cold resistance.
 When they get Vulnerability to Cold - this caps their max cold resistance to 50%.